Atonement100/tiger-zone/README.md

 The remote game requires arguments (as a result of information being necessary to connect to the server) and should be run as such:

     java TigerZoneClient <hostname> <port> <tournament password> <client identifier> <client password>

+Tests can be run by individual file names on the command line (each ending with \*Test), or run much more quickly inside a configured IDE such as Intellij or Eclipse.

 ## The Team
 Assigned the identifier 'Team G,' our members are as follows.